ATpoint/sc_preprocess/README.md

 ## Workflow

-- download genome, transcriptome and GTF reference files from [GENCODE version M25](https://www.gencodegenes.org/mouse/release_M25.html).

-- create an index of spliced- and unspliced transcript sequences based on the reference annotations, following the [Alevin Velocity tutorial](https://combine-lab.github.io/alevin-tutorial/2020/alevin-velocity/)

-- create a "gentrome", so a merge of the exon+intron transcriptome and the mouse genome, the latter serving as mapping decoy for salmon quantification

-- perform cell barcode detection, UMI deduplication and read quantification with [Alevin](https://salmon.readthedocs.io/en/latest/)

-- read quantifications into R with `tximeta`, split into spliced- and unspliced counts and save as MatrixMarket (mtx) to disk for easy distribution of data
+The workflow first creates a mapping index using both the spliced- and unspliced transcripts as well as the entire genome (as a mapping decoy) using Salmon.
+The spliced- and unspliced transcripts are parsed from a reference GTF using [eisaR](https://bioconductor.org/packages/release/bioc/html/eisaR.html).
+It then uses Alevin for barcode detection, UMI deduplication and Salmon for read quantification.
+The obtained quantifications are then split into spliced- and unspliced counts at the gene level using [tximeta](https://bioconductor.org/packages/release/bioc/html/tximeta.html) and then saved in as `mtx.gz` files together with the column- and row annotations.

-## Usage
+## Usage / Parameters

-As the workflow is hosted on GitHub it can be pulled directly via nextflow, e.g.:
+On HPC using SLURM and Singularity use:

 ```bash